thin-edge/thin-edge.io/docs/src/architecture/domain-model.md

 ### Telemetry Data Handling

-**Telemetry Data Handling** provides to manage data coming from device's sensors, or process data or signals coming from device's domain application.
+**Telemetry data** are the measurements, events and alarms collected or raised by sensors, actuators or domain applications.
 Those information are categorized as below:

   * **Measurement**, is a single value or set of values